kjolley/BIGSdb/Upgrading_README.txt

 Changes to the database structures are detailed below:

-1) There are new tables in both the isolate and seqdef databases to support dataset partitions: sets, set_loci, set_schemes, set_metadata.
-The isolate database has one extra table to handle database views: set_view.
+11) There are new tables in both the isolate and seqdef databases to support dataset partitions: sets, set_loci, set_schemes.
+The isolate database has two extra tables to handle database views and metadata: set_view and set_metadata.
 2) There is a new field in the isolate database loci table, match_longest, that when true specifies that a BLAST search for tagging will only return the best (longest) match.